MTres19/irlock/README.md

 * You should be using the latest version of the Arduino IDE (v1.6.8 as of this writing).

-* The IR LED **must** be connected to Arduino pin 3.
+* The IR LED **must** be connected to Arduino pin 3 on the Arduino Uno.
 No other pin is supported for sending with Ken Shirriff's library.
+However, this may be different with the Arduino Mega.

 * You can view the (rather messy) schematic file, irlock.fzz, by downloading and opening it in [Fritzing](http://fritzing.org).